Blnd/assingmentTwo/README.md

-# Ruby on Rails Tutorial: sample application
+# Ruby on Rails Tutorial:

-This is a sample application created for Advaned web technology by Botan Burhan
+Blnd Najmadin
+blnd.najmading@auis.edu.iq

+This is my assingment for Ruby on Rails Advanced Web Technologies